Oluwatomi-Omotoso/Emotion-Detector/OMOTOSO_23CG034133_Emotion_detector_web_app/ReadMe.md

 **OR**

-You could just try out the live web app I made, you can find it here:
+You could just try out the live web app I made, you can find it here: [Live demo](https://oluwatomi-omotoso-emotion-detector.streamlit.app/)

 ## Optional